jstnn818/storyfollower/README.md

 In order to start this application, ensure that you are in the root folder, then run `python manage.py runserver`.
 A user may need to use the command `python3 manage.py runserver`, depending on their python installation.

+Upon cloning this repo, please ensure that `python manage.py migrate` is run to create your personal databse for this Web-App.

 ## Web-App Features

 WIP